What you should know before booking at Total Axe

 - The last week of league is a double-elimination tournament.
 All players compete for the championship.

-- Standings are determined by number of wins.
+- Standings are determined by player average.

 - In the event of a tie game in the tournament: